teamniteo/handbook/benefits.md

 * $200/day for intercontinental conferences (long flights, extra jetlag days, etc. )
 * +50%/day if you give a talk on the conference

-The requirement for the "conference bonus" is that you write a report about the conference when you get back.
+The requirement for the conference bonus is that you write a report about the conference when you get back.
 It can be published on Intra or on any of our blogs.

 ## Online and Offline Courses